chriskr7/fastapi-boilerplate/README.md

 # fastapi-boilerplate

-FastAPI Boilerplate

 ----

-This is FastAPI Boilerplate where to start when you start new API or WS Projects.
+This is FastAPI Boilerplate where to start when you start new API or WS Projects for practical uses.
 It is highly recommended to see [FastAPI Tutorial](https://fastapi.tiangolo.com/tutorial/) before starting project with this boilerplate.